WSTR-PUMP/WSTR-PUMP/README.md

 **Together, we're building the future of Solana's treasury mechanisms.**

-For more information, visit our [official website] and join our community!
+For more information, visit our community on X